Eating culture of the Navajo Nation: Background

 The Navajo tribe dates back to the 1500s during which time their diet relied heavily on maize, much like other Native tribes.
 The rest of the Navajo diet was shaped by the foods available in their region, and as such consisted in large part of foods such as pumpkins, yucca, elk, cottontail rabbits, mutton, and acorns, among others.
 Also like other Native tribes, the Navajo depended on women to cook and serve food.
 Navajo cooking was similar to that of other Native tribes in the region in that it made use of hornos, or clay ovens, in which food was cooked by starting a wood fire inside.
 The fire was left to burn itself out, the ashes were either removed or pushed to the back of the horno, and the food to be cooked replaced them.
 Other utensils used widely by the Navajo prior to European contact included tongs, stirring sticks, kettles, and ladles.
 Mutton, boiled, and corn were also the principal food of Navajo Nation, which are prepared in most ways.
 Their diet established in Bosque Redondo, which consists the same too.
 Claims of their dislike of pork and bacon, which dates from Bosque Redondo days due to illness out-of consumption of poorly cooked pork.

 One of the Navajo's biggest cultural staples is fry bread, largely due to its history.
-In the mid-1800s, the Navajo were forced by the United States government to walk from their lands in Arizona to Bosque Redondo in New Mexico, a walk along which hundreds of Navajo are said to have died.
+In the mid-1800s, the Navajo were forced by the United States government to walk from their lands in Arizona to Bosque Redondo in New Mexico, a walk along which hundreds of Navajo died.
 Bosque Redondo was not conducive to the Navajo's usual diet, and the Navajo were given by the government flour, salt, water, powdered milk, lard, sugar, and baking powder to use in cooking.
 From those ingredients, the Navajo created fry bread, and it has since become a significant part of Navajo culture and of several other Native cultures as a symbol of perseverance.

 Shortly following the removal of the Navajo from Arizona and the creation of the Navajo Nation, the Navajo assimilated much more with mainstream American culture, and pre-colonial cultural traditions began to figure less and less in the daily lives of the Navajo people.